SaaS SEO: Boost Your Online Presence in 8 Steps

 An established website may enjoy a higher domain authority, meaning it can target competitive keywords.
 In contrast, the new website will place a higher priority on long-tail keywords with lower keyword difficulty to increase its chances of ranking.

 For emphasis, this article will focus on websites that fall on the extreme left and right of our imaginary scale.
-Your SaaS probably falls somewhere in the middle, however.
+Your SaaS probably falls somewhere in the middle, but you probably want to start thinking about what well-established websites are doing.

 Factors to Review